 In November 2017 dapulse officially became monday.com.
 A nontrivial move, given that at the time the company already had 17 thousand paying customers was making $17M in revenue.
-We had plenty of reasons not to change our name: the company was growing, the name dapulse was becoming pretty known, and all previous suggestions for a name change were received with a lot of resistance.
+We had plenty of reasons not to change our name: we were growing, we became pretty known for the name Dapulse, and all previous suggestions for a name change were received with a lot of resistance.
 And still, despite all the concerns from this massive change, the move turned out as one of the best things we could do for the company.

 “I know this is psychological, but I feel that nothing stops me today. dapulse was a small company, and monday.com is a big company.
 So if I used to apologize for things I did because it didn’t feel right for the company, today I have no limits.”
 (Eran Zinman)